golemfactory/golem-docs/src/pages/docs/templates/example-template.md

 ---
 description: Template for an example article
-title: This is page title displayed in browser tab.
+title: This is the page title displayed in a browser tab.
 ---

 # Example title